 iOS 8 offers a huge range of convenient and important new features (for users and app developers alike), and looks likely to fundamentally change iPad and iPhone owners' day-to-day experience with their Apple devices.
 In this article we'll sum up the key facts about iOS 8.

 iOS 8 FAQs: When will iOS 8 launch?
-When will iOS 8 be available for iPhone and iPhone users?

-On 17 September, two days before the iPhone 6 and iPhone 6 Plus go on sale.
+It's available now! iOS 8 launched on 17 September, two days before the iPhone 6 and iPhone 6 Plus go on sale.
 (Those devices will have iOS 8 preinstalled.)

 iOS 8 FAQs: And how can I upgrade to iOS 8?